(Disclosure: Some of the links below may be affiliate links)

 Your net worth

-In this post, we are mostly interested in the assets parts of the net worth.
-If you want to reach Financial Independence (FI), you will want to reduce all your debts anyway.
-But in view of FI, all the assets are not equal.
+To reach Financial Independence (FI), you want to reduce your debts.
+But for FI, all the assets are not equal.
 Some assets will not help you as much as others to sustain your expenses once you are financially independent.

 Therefore, we need to introduce something new: The FI net worth.
 Your net worth is all your assets minus your liabilities.
 Your FI net worth is all your assets that help to reach FI minus your liabilities.
 You will see that some of your assets are highly tied to your FI number.

-Some people go a step further and do not include some of the assets in the net worth.
+Some people do not include some assets in their net worth.
 But I believe that the net worth calculation should be complete.
-However, if you are interested in reaching FI, you should make a distinct calculation of your FI net worth.
+However, if you want to reach FI, you should make a distinct calculation of your FI net worth.

 Cash is an easy asset to understand.
-I am not talking only about cash in your wallet but also about cash in your bank account.
-This could be in a checkings or in a savings accounts.
+I am not talking only about cash in your wallet but also in your bank account.
+This could be in a checking or a savings account.

-Your cash is directly available so you should count it towards your FI net worth.
-Nevertheless, you should be aware that your cash will lose value over time due to inflation.
-The amount of money will not decrease but what you can buy with it will decrease.
-This is important to know because if you want to reach FI with only cash, you are going to need to save a large amount of money.
+Your cash is directly available, so you should count it towards your FI net worth.
+Nevertheless, you should know that your cash will lose value over time due to inflation.
+The money will not decrease, but what you can buy with it will decrease.
+This is important because if you want to reach FI with only cash, you must save a large amount of money.

 As a side note, inflation is not only related to cash!
 Your FI number will increase with inflation.
 That is why you should not have all your net worth in cash.

-Even though cash is not the best asset you may possess, it is definitely part of your net worth and FI net worth.
+Even though cash is not the best asset you may possess, it is part of your net worth and FI net worth.
 It will easily be usable once you retire.
 And there is almost no downside in using your cash to cover your expenses.
-The only downside will be to lose on some very low-interest rate.
+The only downside will be to lose on some very low interest rates.

-These accounts are generally very liquid and you can include them in your FI net worth.
-If you invest in a smart way, your money will increase over time.
+These accounts are generally very liquid, and you can include them in your FI net worth.
+If you invest smartly, your money will increase over time.
 It will also generate dividends over time.
 You can reinvest these or use them to cover your expenses.
-Their value can directly be used to sustain your expenses
+Their value can directly be used to sustain your expenses.

 However, you may lose some money depending on when you have to sell your investments.
-On the other hand, using the dividends to cover your retirement expenses is fine in retirement.
-To avoid having to sell at the wrong time, one technique is to increase the cash allocation before retirement.
+On the other hand, using dividends to cover your retirement expenses is fine in retirement.
+To avoid selling at the wrong time, you can increase your cash allocation before retirement.
 But some people do just fine without any cash at all.

-Another great thing with these kinds of assets is that they have no limit.
+Another great thing about these kinds of assets is that they have no limit.
 You can invest as much as you can (and want).
-They are your greatest asset to reach Financial Independence.
+They are your greatest asset to reaching Financial Independence.
 This is especially true if you want to retire early.
 In that case, they are almost mandatory.

 If you are serious about retirement, you should probably have some money in retirement accounts.
 This money is quite similar to your investment accounts.

 These accounts should definitively be included in your FI net worth.
-They are really important for your retirement and financial independence.
-Since they generally have tax advantages, you should try to maximize your usage of these accounts.
+They are essential for your retirement and financial independence.
+Since they generally have tax advantages, you should maximize your usage of these accounts.

 There is one big problem generally with these retirement accounts.
 They are limited in how much you can contribute to it.
 There may be some countries where this is not limited.
 But most countries limit this since they offer tax advantages on them.
 That is why you need to complement them with regular investment accounts.

-Moreover, you need to correctly account for the fact that these retirement accounts are not available today!
-They will be only available at the age of official retirement, sometimes a few years earlier.
+Moreover, you must correctly account that these retirement accounts are unavailable today!
+They will be only available at the official retirement age, sometimes a few years earlier.
 They are not doing anything for early retirement.
-That means that your other assets need to cover the time between your early retirement and the time you reach official retirement age.
+That means your other assets must cover the time between your early retirement and the time you reach the official retirement age.

-If you want to be more precise, you could even calculate several FI net worth.
-You could have your current FI net worth and your future FI net worth that would include the assets that will be available at retirement.
+To be more precise, you could even calculate several FI net worth.
+You could have your current and future FI net worth, including the assets available at retirement.
 I am not doing that now.
-But this could you help visualize of what your net worth is made of.
+But this could you help visualize what your net worth is made of.

 Your real estate assets are part of your net worth.
 But they may not help you reach FI.
 And there may be several kinds of real estate assets in your net worth.

-Even if your real estate assets are definitely part of your net worth, they should not be part of your FI net worth.
-If you sell them, the money will be part of the net worth, but it will make your FI number change.
+Even if your real estate assets are part of your net worth, they should not be part of your FI net worth.
+If you sell them, the money will be part of the net worth, but it will change your FI number.
 Selling your own house will likely increase your expenses.
-Selling a rented asset will also likely decrease your income and thus the expenses that you have to cover with your FI net worth.
+Selling a rented asset will also likely decrease your income and, thus, the expenses you must cover with your FI net worth.

 I am not saying that real estate assets will not help you reach your FI number!
 Owning your home may highly reduce your yearly expenses.
 And owning a rental apartment can generate a lot of income and thus reduce your FI number.
 But once you have integrated these facts into your FI number, you should not count them in your FI net worth.